-I am a Postdoctoral Research Fellow at the University of Tübingen, College of Fellows, Center for Interdisciplinary and Intercultural Studies, within the framework of the German Excellence Strategy.
+I am a Research Fellow at the University of Tübingen, College of Fellows, Center for Interdisciplinary and Intercultural Studies.
 Previously, I worked as a Visiting Lecturer at the Institute of Philosophy, KU Leuven, and as a Postdoctoral Research Fellow and Lecturer at the National Research University “Higher School of Economics,” School of Philosophy and Cultural Studies.

-Additionally, I am an associated researcher at the École Normale Supérieure – PSL, Husserl Archives, Paris.
-Previously, I was a visiting scholar at the London School of Economics, Centre for Philosophy of Natural and Social Science.
+Additionally, I am an Associate Researcher at the Collaborative Research Center Common Ground: Cognition-Grammar-Communication (University of Tübingen) and at the École Normale Supérieure – PSL, Husserl Archives.
+Previously, I was a Visiting Scholar at Rutgers University, Department of Philosophy, and at the London School of Economics, Centre for Philosophy of Natural and Social Science.

 In 2021, I obtained a PhD in Philosophy from Sorbonne University and the University of Wuppertal, through a French-German binational program.
 I also hold a Master’s degree in Linguistics from KU Leuven.

-My research lies at the intersections of philosophy of language (meaning, concepts, grammar and syntax), artificial intelligence (the distinction between human and artificial intelligence, computational creativity), and religion (ethics and religion, religious pluralism, and its impact on our notions of common world and truth).
+My primary research lies at the intersections of philosophy of language (meaning, concepts, grammar and syntax) and artificial intelligence (the distinction between human and artificial intelligence, computational creativity).
+I have also done work in ethics and philosophy of religion.

 Besides my academic career, I also have a passion for photography.
 You can find some of my pictures on this website.